typemill/docs/05-Forms/03-Meta-Tabs.md

 This will add a new select-field to the existing tab "meta".

-## Storage and Usage
+## Store and Use Meta-Information

-If the editor creates a new page called "mypage" and fills out the metatab, then the information is stored in the meta-file of that page called "mypage.yaml".
+Similar to the famous "frontmatter", Typemill can store any kind of meta-information for a each content page.
+Different to frontmatter, Typemill does not store the meta-information in the markdown-file, but it creates a separate yaml-file to keep the markdown-file clean and readable.

-You can use the information in your twig-templates with the variable `metatabs` like this:
+Typemill uses some standard-meta-information like the title, the description and the author.
+But you can also add your own fields to the meta-tab and use all meta-information in your twig-templates with the variable `metatabs` like this:

 ```